gcanti/fp-ts/docs/modules/Foldable.ts.md

 ## toReadonlyArray

-Transforms a `Foldable` into a read-only array.
+Converts a `Foldable` into a read-only array.

 **Signature**